cryptic-game/cryptic/README.md

 ## What is it?

 Cryptic is a deep strategy game.
-The goal of this deep strategy game is to hack other players and think creatively like real hackers.
+Its goal is to hack other players and think creatively like real hackers.
 You only start with a virtual computer and a few crypto coins.
 You must think carefully about your actions before attacking another player and learn the basics of the game.
 But it's not hard to get started.

 ## How to play the game?